cronvel/async-kit/documentation.md

 The `finally` callback (see below) is triggered when the first error occurs or when all jobs are done.

 Note: **all others factories are described relative to this one as a point of reference.**
-Only differences will be put.
+Only differences will be reported.